instancio/instancio/website/docs/articles/using-instancio-with-junit-jupiter.md

 ```

-If this test fails, Instancio will report the failure as follows:
+If this test fails, Instancio will report the seed once all tests have been executed:

 ```
-Test method 'verifyPersonDTO' failed with seed: 34567
+1 test failed.
+A failure can be reproduced by annotating the test method with @Seed:

+  @Seed(34567L) PersonToPersonDTOTest.verifyPersonDTO (seed source: random seed)
 ```

 Using the reported seed value `34567`, we can annotate the test method to reproduce the data: